Encumbrances In Real Estate: What They Are And How They Affect Property Ownership

 If you’re considering buying a home, you probably already know you need to perform your due diligence first.
 You have to research that property, get the home inspected for structural problems and negotiate with the seller on the price.

-But one of the things you may have overlooked is possible real estate encumbrances.
-A real estate encumbrance is a claim against that property by someone other than the owner.
+Yet one of the things you may have overlooked is a possible real estate encumbrance, which is a claim against a property by someone other than the owner.
 It can affect the value of the home and how you’re able to use that property in the future.

-At first glance, a real estate encumbrance sounds pretty intimidating.
-But the truth is almost every property in the U.S. has some kind of encumbrance on it.
+At first glance, a real estate encumbrance sounds intimidating.
+But the truth is, almost every property in the U.S. has an encumbrance on it.